sargonas/meshcord/README.md

 ## Quick Start

 ### Prerequisites
-- Docker and Docker Compose (recommended) OR Python 3.8+
+- Docker and Docker Compose (recommended) OR Python 3.8+ and python modules from requirements.txt
 - Discord bot token and channel ID
-- Meshtastic device with network access or USB connection
+- Meshtastic device with network access or USB serial connection

 ### 1. Clone and Configure (optional)
 ```bash